FESTA-PKE/FESTA-SageMath/README.md

   - The flag `--256` selects the parameters aiming for 256-bit security
   - The flag `--toy` selects small toy parameters suitable for debugging
 - By default, the masking matrices are diagonal, unitary, invertible matrices.
-  - The flag '--circulant' selected the matrices to be circulant, unitary, invertible matrices instead.
+  - The flag `--circulant` selected the matrices to be circulant, unitary, invertible matrices instead.

 #### Example Output